woisme/sw-iot-network/index.md

 We are looking to work with interested partners to roll out this network.
 It will be owned, operated by and work for the Southwest.

-We are Already Working with Digital Catapult to create an IoT network in the Southwest
+We are Already Working with these partners to create an IoT network in the Southwest

+## Partners

 [![Digital Catapult](/images/Digital-Catapult.jpeg)](https://www.digicatapult.org.uk/ "Digital Catapult")